midhunhk/lib-aeapps/README.md

 ## Using the library
 Instructions for using this library are mentioned at [Distribution](https://github.com/midhunhk/lib-aeapps/wiki/Distribution)

+## Migration Guide
+Instructions for migrating from a prior version of the library are at [Migration Guide](https://github.com/midhunhk/lib-aeapps/wiki/Migration-Guide)

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");